Welcome to today's edition of the Rush 24-7 podcast.

 But if they and their stakeholders are unable to reach such an agreement, and in the absence of any other viable partnership, we will not be able to justify investing additional tax dollars to keep Chrysler in business.

-So he wants fiat.
+So he wants Fiat.

-Imagine the leverage fiat has here.
+Imagine the leverage Fiat has here.

 Fiat has just been deemed the appropriate marriage partner, merger partner for Chrysler.

-Which is what they ought to do in the first place, which is what General Motors should have done in the first place.
+And if Chrysler better make the deal, They better make this deal, or they're going to have to go bankruptcy, which is what they ought to do in the first place, which is what General Motors should have done in the first place.

 If you buy a car from Chrysler or General Motors, you will be able to get your car serviced and repaired just like always.